Annieyinx1/stock-market-py/README.md

 ## Usage

-From within the virtual environment, ensure you can run each of the following files and see them produce their desired results of: printing today's weather forecast, and sending an example email, respectively.
+From within the virtual environment, ensure you can run each of the following files and see them produce their desired results of: printing today's selected stock performance, and sending an example email, respectively.

 ```sh
 python -m app.get_stock_info # note the module-syntax invocation